koenvdheuvel/yahoo-auction-alert-discord-bot/README.md

 ## Important Notes

-1. The bot depends on an unofficial Google Translator API to translate the names of the articles from Japanese.
-Due to the unofficial nature of this API, it can be unstable at times.
-We are working on a more stable solution and appreciate your patience in the interim.

-2. This bot also relies on ZenMarket unofficial API to fetch items, any API change could break this bot.
+1. This bot also relies on the https://zenmarket.jp and https://fromjapan.co.jp unofficial API's to fetch items, any API change could break this bot.

-3. Make sure to keep your Discord token secure and never share it with anyone.
+2. Make sure to keep your Discord token secure and never share it with anyone.

 ## Contributing